7 Best Glaciers Near Anchorage, Alaska (And Exactly How to Visit Each One)

 1. Knik Glacier

-How to get there: Drive about 1 hour north of Anchorage to the Palmer / Knik River Valley area.
-Alaska Glacier Lodge is one of the most popular other heli-tour bases.
-From there, you'll take a helicopter flight out to the glacier.
-Or, if you're booking an ATV tour, you will drive to Alaska Backcountry Adventure Tours' base right across the river.
+Getting there: Drive ~1 hour north of Anchorage to the Palmer / Knik River Valley area.
+Alaska Glacier Lodge is one of the main helicopter tour bases.
+For the ATV option, head to Alaska Backcountry Adventure Tours across the river.

 Knik Glacier from above